 Today, ventures of the data economy dominate the internet.
 Beyond the web, those organizations challenge the social orders of our nations, societies, and market economies.
-In our societies we were owners, employees, consumers; on the territories of platforms, we are users.
+In our societies we were owners, employees, consumers; on the territories of the data economy, we are users.
 We became addicted to the ubiquity and convenience of digital products.
 We feel empowered, but we are lured into giving up bits of ourselves.
 Our attention, behavior, and intimacy is the land those ventures seek to concur.
 Bit by bit, we lose ground, we surrender control in exchange for access to consumption, and convenience.
 But these applications consume us, we lose desire, our impulses take over; “software is eating the world,” as one investor wrote back in 20112.
 This world is us.

 You can sign up here if you would like to get an email when the book is out.

 and some book info:

 This is a book catered towards the non-tech savvy people, to raise awareness and as a path forward.
-Unlike other alarming materials about ‘tech surveillance’ that make people feel anxious and provide little alternatives, I would like my book to make people feel better by providing them with knowledge to understand how objects, tools, and other devices of the data economy tie them in, and teach them the skills to identify alternatives to take care of their selves.
+Unlike other alarming materials about ‘tech surveillance’ that make people feel anxious and provide little alternatives, I would like my book to make people feel better by providing them with knowledge to understand how objects, tools, and other devices of the data economy tie them in - and share knowledge with readers for them to identify alternatives to take care of their selves.